pablospe/cmake-example-library/README.md

     If it is not set explicitally, project name in lowercase will be used.
     See `cmake/SetEnv.cmake` file to see the implementation details.

-  * [Optional] 'examples/' folder can be removed, it is the 'bar' example.
+  * [Optional] 'example_internal/' folder can be removed, it is the 'bar' example.
-    In this case, remove the 'add_subdirectory(examples)' too.
+    In this case, remove the 'add_subdirectory(example_internal)' too.

 ### How to compile?